-The guerillas are equipped to the planetary TL of 9.
+The guerillas are equipped to TL9.
 They have the capability to take on armor, including shooting down aircraft.
 Most of them are battle-hardened and are intimately familiar with the terrain.
 The group will be able to determine this basic information from local news reports.
 Stats for a typical insurgent appear below.
 The team is well-advised to travel overland using wheeled or tracked vehicles; aircraft, even civilian craft, are in great danger of being shot down if they fly over Ivar.
 Any team member will realize this with a successful Tactics roll.

-The cenotaph's final resting-place is in the countryside about 300 miles from the starport.
-The first hundred miles will be relatively uneventful, as the trip is through a country friendly to the Imperium -- and helps protect offworlders -- and is powerful enough to battle intruding troops.
-Once they reach the border of Ivar, however, they will be in danger of armed attack from insurgents and Ivari soldiers alike.
+The cenotaph’s final resting-place is in the countryside about 300 miles from the starport.
+The first hundred miles will be relatively uneventful, as the trip is through a country friendly to the Imperium—and helps protect offworlders—and is powerful enough to battle intruding troops.
+Once they reach the border of Ivar, however, they are in danger of attack from insurgents and Ivari soldiers alike.